ers-stars/dolphot_jwst/docs/source/install/install.rst

 * PSF models specific to each camera and filter

 .. note::
- Only PAMs and PSF models for the camera(s)/filter(s) of interest need to be downloaded.
+ * Only PAMs and PSF models for the camera(s)/filter(s) of interest need to be downloaded.
+ * PAMs need to be donwloaded only for HST instruments.
+JWST frames include a PAM array in the .fits itself, and no extenral PAM is required for them.

 Makefile
 ------------